Characters / WALL•E Forum Roleplay

-- If she puts both hands behind her back(which would appear submissive from anyone else), she's furious.
+- If she puts both hands behind her back, she's furious.

 - Unsettling Gender Reveal: When Brad gained sapience, he was aware of this possibility in the future and chose a pure-male name in an attempt to avoid this, thinking that any boy who fell for him would at least have the courtesy to ask his name first.
 It hasn't always worked.